ProDevStudio/islamic-graphics/readme.txt

 == Upgrade Notice ==

+= 1.1.0 =
+Major improvements to the plugin!
+Added an options page for setting of default display options.
+English translation can now be inserted with images.
+Consult FAQ for more details.

 = 1.0.7 =
 Added alt and title text to images to show the transliterated version of the Islamic graphic, along with the translated meaning in English.